Victorville, CAHome Menu

 A summary of Benefits for Worker’s Impacted by COVID-19 is available from the Labor & Workforce Development Agency as well as resources for employers and workers.
 In addition, business owners experiencing hardship as a result of COVID-19 may request up to a 60-day extension from EDD to file their state payroll reports and/or deposit state payroll taxes without penalty or interest.
 For questions, employers may contact the EDD Taxpayer Assistance Center.

 Inland Empire Small Business Development Center provides strategies and resources on how to keep your business operations compliant and healthy during this pandemic and provides video guidance on step-by-step assistance for completing various U.S. Small Business Administration forms.
-Free webinars are available that cover a number of topics including how to submit your application for Paycheck Protection Program Forgiveness.
+Free webinars are available that cover a number of topics and webinar series designed to help business owners adapt to the challenges of COVID-19

 The San Bernardino County Economic Development Agency has highlighted current initiatives that are geared to assist all business industries and sectors.
 They also offer quick and easy-to-read fact sheets about incentives and resources available to businesses in the County of San Bernardino.

 The Victor Valley Chamber of Commerce has proactively put together a list of webinars being offered by various agencies, including the joint partner webinar being held between the San Bernardino County Workforce Development Board and the California Employers Association.
-These webinars are FREE, below are dates and times of upcoming events.
+These webinars are FREE!
+Click here to access dates and times of upcoming events.